P4P-Low-Thrust-Propulsion/low-thrust-DNN/README.md

 ## Additional Notes
 - The project focused on finding an alternative to the OCP problem using machine learning techniques but encountered challenges with high mass transfer predictions.
 This remains an area for future research.
-- Datasets and model architecture were inspired by previous GTOC challenges, with significant improvements in data preprocessing and training efficiency.
+- Datasets and model architecture were inspired by previous GTOC challenges.
+However, a noval approach was taken, that was able to achieve the output of being able to determine feasibility and transfer cost via a single DNN.